Fast Facts for Parents

 What else do I need to submit in addition to my application?

 Applicants must also submit high school transcripts.
-SJC Long Island has gone test optional, therefore submitting SAT or ACT scores are optional.
+Long Island campus has gone test optional, therefore submitting SAT or ACT scores are optional.
 A personal statement/essay and two letters of recommendation are also requested.
 Students with college credits are required to submit a transcript from each school attended.

 Is an appointment necessary to speak with an admissions counselor?